 The entrance examination consists of a written test and an interview.
-Prior to the examination, applicants are required to submit a personal statement discussing their long-term goals and motivation, why they plan to attend graduate school, etc. ("Application for Admission and Study Plan").
-With the goals of the Graduate School of Governance Studies as basic criteria, applicants are judged on qualities such as their reasoning and analytical skills.
-In the interview, the ability to present one's ideas persuasively and with clear logic carries particular weight.
+Prior to the examination, applicants are required to submit a personal statement discussing their long-term goals and motivation, including a question about the reasons for attending the graduate program (see "Application Form and Personal Statement").
+By applying the goals of the Graduate School of Governance Studies as the basic criteria, applicants are judged on qualities such as their reasoning and analytical skills.
+In the interview, the ability to present one's ideas persuasively and with a clear logic carries particular weight.